A Kernel Stein Test for Comparing Latent Variable Models: Additional experiments

 \subsection{Experiment: identical models}

-We look into the the behaviors of the LKSD test when the models are identical.
-We expect that our test fails in this case as the asymptotic distribution would deviate from the normal distribution.
-As in the previous section, we compare the performance of the tests with the two proposed variance estimators.
-In the following, we fix the significance level $\alpha$ at $0.05.$ As in Sections \ref{subsec:PPCA}, \ref{subsec:expLDA}, we choose perturbation parameters for the candidate models, and run 300 trials for a differing sample size $n\in\{100,200,300,400\}.$ For both PPCA and LDA models, we choose $\delta_{P}=\delta_{Q}=1.$ Figure \ref{fig:identical-H0} shows the plot for each problem.
-We note that either of the tests has higher type-I errors in this setting.
+We look into the behaviors of the LKSD test when the models are identical.
+Our test procedure provides no guarantee in this case, as the asymptotic distribution would deviate from the normal distribution.
+As in the previous section, we compare the performance of the tests with the three proposed variance estimators.
+In the following, we fix the significance level $\alpha$ at $0.05.$ As in Sections \ref{subsec:PPCA}, \ref{subsec:expLDA}, we choose perturbation parameters for the candidate models, and run 300 trials for a differing sample size $n\in\{100,200,300\}.$ For both PPCA and LDA models, we choose $\delta_{P}=\delta_{Q}=1.$ Figure \ref{fig:identical-H0} shows the plot for each problem.
+We note that the U-statistic test has higher type-I error rates in this setting, although they are closed to the design level.
+Notwithstanding that our test assumptions are violated, the jackknife and V-statistic approaches reject the null at a rate well below $0.05,$ and remain conservative in this example.